JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 5. Biking the Martin Goodman Trail -- ride from the west end to the beaches, its a great Sunday afternoon jaunt.
 6. Visiting the Leslie street spit -- take a bike.
 This is a cool place to visit, but too boring to be worth hiking.
 7. Cherry Beach -- yes you can swim in Lake Ontario, don't be a coward.
 8. Slackline Toronto -- slacklining has developed a cult following in Toronto.
 I went to the events in Trinity-Bellwoods every single Sunday and made several close friends there.
+This is a great, free, way to spend a day in the summer.
 9. Royal Ontario Museum -- the ROM has free admission days for students, and you can also get [free passes to ~10 museums from the Toronto Library.](http://www.torontopubliclibrary.ca/museum-arts-passes/)
-10. Skating at Nathan Phillips Square / the Waterfront Rink -- cheap skate rentals available.
+10. Skating at Nathan Phillips Square / the Waterfront Rink.
+Free admission with cheap skate rentals available if you need them.
+Buying skates second hand is totally worth it on Winter term.
 11. Urban exploration -- there's a very cool basement that runs underneath the hospitals on Gerrard St. connecting them all together through a labyrinth of tunnels.
+There are also abandoned subway stations, drainage tunnels ect.
+I haven't done much urban exploring but a lot of the Toronto slackline club members do it.
 12. Exploring Toronto's Neighborhoods -- you can walk to and explore Chinatown, Little Italy, the Annex, Kensington, the Fashion District, ect.
 Slightly further afield you have little Portugal, little Vietnam, Koreatown, Queen West, the Danforth ect.
 Spend an afternoon checking out each one.
 13. Little Theatre on the Danforth -- nice outing or date.
+Very cheap.
 14. Open Doors TO -- not to be missed.
 Pick the buildings you want to tour in advance.
+Free.
 15. Tours of St. Andrew's Cathedral -- architectural masterpiece, go when the organist is playing.
 16. Hiking along the Humber river on the west end -- go to Old Mill subway station, walk from there.
 It's quite beautiful in Winter.
 17. High Park / Christie Pits Park / Trinity Bellwoods Park / Kew Gardens -- this is where I could be found slacklining almost single day in 2014.
 These parks are beautiful, and you'll meet very friendly locals if you hang out in them.